ipcm27/ngrx-post-page/README.md

 <h3> Stylling: </h3>
 <ul>
   <li>Although I am more familair with bootstrap, I choosed to use Tailwind to be more aligned to the client's technologies. </li>
-  <li>Although the callenge asks for display as squares, I choosed to display the cards as rectangles because </li>
 </ul>

 <h3> Modular Component Structure with SOLID principles: </h3>